1997 Indonesian legislative election: Intimidation and other irregularities

-There were reports in the press of intimidation and “buying support”, for example pressure on teachers to urge older high school students (the minimum voting age was 18) to vote for "a particular election participant" with a 'reward' for compliance and 'punishment' for failure.
+There were reports in the press of intimidation and "buying support", for example pressure on teachers to urge older high school students (the minimum voting age was 18) to vote for "a particular election participant" with a 'reward' for compliance and 'punishment' for failure.
 There were also other reports of known PPP and PDI supporters being intimidated.

 There were also disputes between employees, who wanted voters to cast their ballots at their places of work, and local government officials, who wanted them to vote near their homes, as each wanted to ensure they met their responsibility to achieve their quota of Golkar votes.

 Results

-While Golkar won 282 seats in the MPR, the PDI lost 45 (winning 56 seats) while the PPP, thanks in part to the pro-Megawati PDI wing support, won 62 seats, an increase of 27.
+While Golkar won 282 seats in the MPR, the PDI lost 45 (winning 56 seats) while the PPP, thanks in part to the pro-Megawati PDI wing support, won 62 seats, an increase of 27, becoming the leading opposition party in the Assembly.

 By province

-1998 indirect presidential election
+Presidential election

-Following the legislative election, on 10 March 1998, an indirect presidential election took place that saw president Suharto be re-elected unanimously to a seventh term by the People's Consultative Assembly along with new Vice-President BJ Habibie.
+Following the legislative election, the People's Consultative Assembly (MPR), the legislative branch of Indonesia, met from 10 to 11 March 1998 to elect both the president and vice president of the country for the 1998–2003 term.
+On 10 March, Suharto was re-elected president unanimously to a seventh term.
+B. J. Habibie, Suharto's state minister of research and technology, was subsequently elected vice president on the next day.
 Despite the election, which took place during the height of the 1998 financial crisis, Suharto was forced to resign that May, just two months into what was to have been a five-year term.